sent-hil/cache-hit/README.md

-# Container Code Runner
+# CacheHit

-A FastAPI-based code execution sandbox for running Python and Ruby code in isolated Docker containers.
-Built for a spaced repetition learning app.
+A spaced repetition code review application with FastAPI-based code execution sandbox.
+Execute Python and Ruby code in isolated Docker containers to practice and review coding concepts.

 ## Features